-- This blog post summarises The Big Brexit, a report of The Economy 2030 Inquiry, LSE’s Centre for Economic Performance (CEP) and the Resolution Foundation.
+- This blog post summarises The Big Brexit, a report of The Economy 2030 Inquiry.
+The Economy 2030 Inquiry is a collaboration between the Resolution Foundation and the Centre for Economic Performance at LSE.
+It is funded by the Nuffield Foundation.

 - The post represents the views of its author(s), not the position of LSE Business Review or the London School of Economics.

 - Featured image by Dolapo Ayoade on Unsplash